Denomination EffectIn Exercises 13–16, use the data in the follow... | Channels for Pearson+

 Conditional Probability

 Conditional probability refers to the probability of an event occurring given that another event has already occurred.
-In this case, we are interested in the probability of students purchasing gum, conditioned on the fact that they were given four quarters.
-This concept is crucial for understanding how the denomination of money influences spending behavior.
+In this case, we are interested in the probability of a student keeping the money, given that they received four quarters.
+This concept is crucial for understanding how the context of the situation influences the likelihood of different outcomes.

 Recommended video: